-What this means is that after a company develops a drug for a rare genetic condition in kids, for example, they can then use the voucher to request a priority review for their far more lucrative anti-obesity drug.
+What this means is that after a company develops a drug for a rare genetic condition in kids, for example, they can then use the voucher to request a priority review for their far more lucrative anti-cholesterol drug.

 The company that receives the voucher can also choose to resell it to other pharmaceutical companies (the FDA allows the voucher to be resold only once).
 In 2015, United Therapeutics received a voucher for developing the pediatric anti-cancer agent dinutuximab; it was promptly sold to pharmaceutical giant Abbvie for a whopping $350 million2.

 Incentives for Rare and Tropical Diseases

-With the undoubted value of such a voucher, it is clear that the FDA places great importance to the development of drugs for rare and tropical diseases.
+With the undoubted value of such a voucher, it is clear that the FDA places great importance on the development of drugs for rare and tropical diseases.
 But why is this?

 We previously highlighted the rising costs of getting a drug product on the market, which encourages a play-it-safe approach to drug discovery.
 By focusing R&D on therapies for ‘Western world’ diseases (heart diseases, obesity, certain forms of cancer, etc.), pharmaceutical companies can ensure stable revenue.

-For tropical diseases are diseases endemic in developing countries such as tuberculosis and malaria but largely eradicated in the Western world.
-There is a huge demand for them, but unfortunately, the patients and governments who need the drugs might not be able to afford them.
+For tropical diseases endemic in developing countries, such as tuberculosis and malaria, they are largely eradicated in the Western world.
+There is a huge demand for them, but unfortunately, the patients who need the drugs simply cannot afford to pay top dollar for it.